 Sofia Sanchez De Betak's 2019 Met Gala Dress Was By Mango — & You Can Buy A Similar One Soon

 It's widely known that the Met Gala is an event that's filled with outfits that aren't exactly attainable.
 That probably doesn't stop you from lusting after any of the looks though — or trying to find a pared-down lookalike to wear to your own events throughout the year.
 Of course, that can be difficult considering how many of the gowns are custom made for the event.
 Which is why when someone wears something you can actually purchase in a store, chances are it'll cause some stir.
 Case in point?
 Fashion consultant and art director Sofia Sanchez de Betak's Met Gala gown.
-Her look for 2019 was designed in collaboration with Mango's design team, de Betak herself, and her stylist, Mimi Cuttrell, and will have its own capsule collection (with a similar version of the dress) available for the public to shop starting June 7.
+Her look for 2019 was designed in collaboration with Mango's design team, de Betak herself, and her stylist, Mimi Cuttrell, and will have its own capsule collection (with a similar version of the dress) available for the public to shop in June.

 "Being the brand ambassador of Mango, it was kind of the natural thing to do; I spoke to them and they were on board immediately," de Betak tells The Zoe Report on why she chose the brand to design her outfit this year.
 "I’m very excited because it shows that you can walk the red carpet with an affordable dress that still looks great, and the process of making the dress and being involved myself and with the help of Mimi Cuttrell was great."